srydell/archInstall/README.md

 Where you of course change -j and -l to your specific values.

 Now we can install our terminal emulator.
-I prefer [urxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode). urxvt-perls are some utility libraries (url-select, keyboard-select).
+I prefer [urxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode). urxvt-perls is a collection of utility libraries (url-select, keyboard-select).

 ```shell
 $ pacman -S rxvt-unicode urxvt-perls